 Turtle watching is an interesting and unique activity you can do while watching Sri Lanka.
 There are several places available in Sri Lanka for turtle watching.
 It mainly depends on the season you visit these places.
-People have different feelings and comments about turtle watching in Sri Lanka, but commonly all are good and
+People have different feelings and comments about turtle watching in Sri Lanka, but commonly all are good and wonderful.

 Here are the Places for the variety of turtle watching zones in Sri Lanka,